<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Source: Is it Worth the Money to Hire a Financial Advisor?
 The Balance, 2021

-3. Compound interest: 401(k)s as an investment account allow you to take advantage of compound interest, which we illustrate below.
+3. Compound interest: 401ks allow you to take advantage of compound interest, which we illustrate below.

-Waiting to invest in your 401(k) can cost you.
-This hypothetical illustration shows the potential risks of waiting just 10 years to start investing in an IRA.
+Waiting to invest in your 401k can cost you.
+This hypothetical illustration shows the potential risks of waiting just 10 years to start investing in an individual retirement account (IRA).
 Assuming a $100 monthly investment and an annual return of 8%, an investor who starts at age 25 instead of age 35 would have an extra $200,000 in their account when they reach age 65.
-This example certainly underscores the importance of starting early, but it also illustrates the importance of repeated, continuous investment. $100 a month might not seem like a lot to start out with, but by sticking with it, both of the investors in our example amassed a significant nest egg that will be able to support them in retirement.
+This example underscores the importance of starting early, but it also illustrates the importance of repeated, continuous investment. $100 a month might not seem like a lot to start out with, but by sticking with it, both of the investors in our example amassed a significant nest egg that can help support them in retirement.

 ATTV5 Graph page8